Frequently Asked Questions

-Does the FBI send “wanted posters” on fugitives to private citizens?
+Does the FBI mail hard copies of wanted posters on fugitives to private citizens?

 No. The distribution of FBI fugitive material is limited to authorized law enforcement and government agencies and to legitimate media and public entities where a direct law enforcement purpose is served.

-Since the FBI does not send wanted posters to the public, is there any way I can see photographs and descriptions of current FBI fugitives?
+Since the FBI does not send hard copies of wanted posters to the public, is there any way I can see photographs and descriptions of current FBI fugitives?